Xan1237/fitcheck/tasks.md

 Things that need fixing

+1. Since there are 600+ gyms now its is really slow.
+I think what can fix this is by default only load gyms withing a 50km radius so there isnt so much lag

 IDEAS

     1)  the home page should be diffrent and what the home page is not should be like a search page